-While the idea of solar shingles had been around and used small applications, they really first burst onto the commercial market in 2011, it was estimated that they would sell for far less than standard solar panels.
+First of all, the idea of solar shingles had been around and used small applications.
+Therefore, they really first burst onto the commercial market in 2011.
+Then it was estimated that they would sell for far less than standard solar panels.
 Profits were estimated to exceed $10 billion within a decade, and many people believed that the future of solar had arrived.

-While those initial projections were proven incorrect, solar shingles stand ready to finally make a larger splash on the market, thanks to new innovations that will be hitting the market in 2018.
-Once more, a turning point in the solar world has been predicted, with experts surmising that thanks to advancements like Tesla’s Solar Roof, the entire clean energy market could change forever.
+While those initial projections were proven incorrect, solar shingles stand ready to finally make a larger splash on the market.
+This is also thanks to new innovations that will be hitting the market in 2018.
+Once more, a turning point in the solar world has been predicted.
+One with experts surmising that thanks to advancements like Tesla’s Solar Roof, the entire clean energy market could change forever.

 But to even attempt to predict the future of solar shingles, you first have to understand its history.
-Where did it come from?
-Where did it go wrong?
-Where has it gone right?
+I mean, where did it come from?
+Also, where did it go wrong?
+Finally, where has it gone right?

 Birth of the Concept